mathisdev7/42-fast-api/README.md

 # FortyTwo API Client

+> [!NOTE]
+> Development started on **October 20, 2024**, and it is currently in progress.

 A simplified client for interacting with the 42 API.
 This project aims to provide an easy-to-use interface to manage OAuth2 tokens and make authenticated API requests.
-Development started on **October 20, 2024**, and it is currently in progress.

 ## Features